us0p/interview_preparation/english_questions.md

     professional experience.
 During my experiences i mostly worked as a fullstack developer.
 I'm used to have direct contact with clients to gather requirements and to provide reports about the sprint.
-    I have experience in working with many concurrent projects and i'm always worried about the quality of my work, that's why, in one of my previuos experiences i was the first developer to apply tests to the code base and use Test Driven Development to delivery a project with a higher approvement by the client.
+    I have experience in working with many concurrent projects and in those projects i mostly worked with the MERN stack.
+I'm always worried about the quality of my work, that's why, in one of my previuos experiences i was the first developer to apply tests to the code base and use Test Driven Development to delivery a project with a higher approval by the client.
+    I have experience working with multifunctional teams and environments. and i'm always eager to learn and experiment with new technologies, i love what i do.

+- Why should we hire you?

 - Why are you interested in this position/company?
     - Whether you've researched the company and understand their mission or